-Iyengar Yoga is named after BKS Iyengar who dedicated his life to practising and teaching yoga and was instrumental in bringing yoga to the West.
+Iyengar yoga is named after Bellur Krisnamachar Sundararaja (BKS) Iyengar who dedicated his life to practising and teaching yoga and was instrumental in bringing yoga to the West.

 Iyengar was a sickly child and was advised to start yoga in his teens to improve his health.
 He studied under his brother-in-law, the Guru Krishnamacharya, whom he travelled with giving demonstrations and started teaching in Pune in 1937.

-Following his death, BKS Iyengar left a legacy of his teaching and practice behind.
+Following his death in 2014, BKS Iyengar left a legacy of his teaching and practice behind.
 He had developed an ability to observe the fine changes that are brought about by minute movements and the subtle mental and physical effects of each pose and their adjustments.
-His family continue to lead and teach at the Institute, in particular his daughter, Geeta, son, Prashant and granddaughter, Abhijata.
+His family continued to lead and teach at the Institute, headed by his daughter, Geeta and son, Prashant.

 - relieving aches and pains, especially lower backache